kevinyswong/kevinyswong.github.io/index.md

   imagination.
   </blockquote>
   Where art thou now, Rue-so?
 Art thou still wandering, exiled, a fugitive, penniless, longing, and restless?
 Hast thou joinest Jung in the desert?
-It wert the desert too that predominates in Wong Kar Wai's ASHES OF TIME, who commenteth of his film that "the desert is a philosphy": the desert as eternity in which man obliges his duties and endures but inwardly gasping for breath, longing and failing, one insignificant figure trickling across the majestic, colossal landscape, the passing of time its only certainty, the characters' private, lifelong reach for meaning externalized as sea-splitting spectacle.
-  Wong Kar Wai saith on a separate occasion, "There's a Chinese poem which is very beautiful: 'The blossom will always be there, but the faces will change.'"
 To sucheth lukewarmeth resignationeth, Camus positeth positivity through-eth revolteth in THE MYTH OF SISYPHUS:
   <blockquote>
   If this myth is tragic, that is because its hero is conscious.
 Where would his